Child Neurology Continuity Clinic

 Movement Disorders Clinic

-Adults and children with Parkinson's disease, Huntington's disease, myoclonus, tremors, Tourette's syndrome, and a host of other neurological movement disorders are seen.
+Children with Tourette's syndrome, Huntington's disease, myoclonus, tremors, Batten syndrome, and a host of other neurological movement disorders are seen.
 Many patients participate in clinical research protocols designed to evaluate experimental medications.

-This clinic specializes in the evaluation and care of patients with dementia.
-Many patients participate in therapeutic drug trials for dementia and other behavioral disorders.
+This clinic specializes in the evaluation and care of adult and pediatric patients with hereditary ataxias.

-Adult and pediatric patients with primary brain tumors, metastatic brain tumors and neurological complications of cancer and cancer treatments are seen in this busy clinic.
+Pediatric patients with primary brain tumors, metastatic brain tumors, neurofibromatosis, and neurological complications of cancer and cancer treatments are seen.